 All the good qualities and more, while maintaining their careers to earn a living.

-Even so, dude, STOP GENERALIZING. *looking at you*
+Even so, dude, STOP GENERALIZING. *looks at you*

 3. “But, why are you not married?”

 Truth be told, many nationalities think that Filipinos customarily marry young.
-Surprise, surprise: Not really, not anymore!
+Surprise, surprise: Not really.
+At least, not anymore!

 It’s as if something’s not quite right with me and my choices in life, I almost always automatically ask them back, “Then why are you married?” to imply that there are no wrong or right choices, and that being a single 25 year old Filipina is not a bad thing.